TykTechnologies/tyk-k8s-demo/src/deployments/self-signed-certs/README.md

-## Generate Self Signed Cert for Deployments to use
+## Self Singed Certs
+This deployment will generate self-signed certs for apps to use and adds them to trusted stores.

 You can trust the CA on macOS using the following command:
 ```